 Subscribe for full access to Sveriges Television's profile

-Sveriges Television offers 2 products in the media and telecoms services industry.
-Sveriges Television's product portfolio comprises of broadcast television and radio.
+Sveriges Television offers 6 products in the media and telecoms services industry.
+Sveriges Television's product portfolio comprises of broadcast television and radio and media and TV services.

 Subscribe for full access to Sveriges Television's products in full detail

-Sveriges Television's revenues were less than $1B in 2023.
-Caretta Research has split Sveriges Television's revenue into 2 different product categories, the largest of which is linear (thematic channel groups).
+Sveriges Television's revenues were less than $1B in 2024.
+Caretta Research has split Sveriges Television's revenue into 3 different product categories, the largest of which is linear (national channel groups).
 For full access to Sveriges Television's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Sveriges Television's revenue in full detail

-Examples of Sveriges Television's suppliers include AgileTV, NEP Group and Avid.
+Examples of Sveriges Television's suppliers include Avid, Infront Sports & Media and NEP Group.

 Example Suppliers